 - Vulnerability to workplace stress.

-While manufacturing environments all have the potential to be hazardous, the reality is unfortunate incidents occur at a fairly low level in Mexico due to the legal structure that is currently in place.
-It makes sense, too, because the country is heavily focused on drawing in more manufacturing business from the region, and workplace accidents can become quite costly for both the local governments and manufacturers that operate within Mexico's border.
+While manufacturing environments all have the potential to be hazardous, the reality is unfortunate incidents occur at a fairly low level in Mexico due to the legal regulations and standards that are currently in place.
+The country is heavily focused on drawing in more manufacturing business from the region, and workplace accidents can become quite costly for both the local governments and manufacturers that operate within Mexico.
+Mexico safety regulations maintain high standards for industrial safety regulations and laws, and influence Mexican labor law.

 An overview of Mexico's labor laws